morph-l2/morph-doc/docs/build-on-morph/build-on-morph/3-bridge-between-morph-and-ethereum.md

 Although Morph is an Ethereum Layer 2 (and therefore fundamentally connected to Ethereum), it's also a separate blockchain system.

-App developers often have a need to move data and assets between Morph and Ethereum, a process we call "bridging".
+App developers often have a need to move data and assets between Morph and Ethereum, a process we call "cross layer".

+For how it works under the hood, please check [here](../../how-morph-works/general-protocol-design/2-communicate-between-morph-and-ethereum.md):

+For this page we gonna go over how to interact with our cross layer infrastructure to fulfuil your desire purpose.

 ### Sending tokens